Rivington Avenue, Platt Bridge, Wigan, Lancashire WN2 5NG

 The Designated Safeguarding Lead (DSL) is a senior member of staff who co-ordinates the schools safeguarding and child protection arrangements by providing advice and support to other staff on child welfare and child protection matters, to take part in strategy meetings and inter-agency meetings – and /or to support other staff to do so - and to contribute to the assessment of children.

-At Platt Bridge Community School our Pastoral Leads have a responsibility for a particular key stage.
+At Platt Bridge Community School pastoral support of pupils is supported by our Pastoral Leads who each have a responsibility for a particular key stage.

 Visitors are welcomed to Platt Bridge Community School.
 However, access to teaching and pupil activity areas is carefully controlled.
 Entrance to the school is restricted.
 The only entrance available to visitors is the main reception door where visitors will sign in and out.
 All the remaining doors to the school are secure.
 Children are encouraged to not open doors.